ykkimhgu/DLIP_doc/image-processing/tutorial/tutorial-opencv-c++-basics.md

 # Exercise 1
 ## Flip horizontally of the original image
 Here's the code to flip the original HGU_logo image horizontally using the OpenCV flip function.
-Please refer to the documentation below to find more details about the flip function:
+Please refer to the documentation below to find more details about `cv::flip()`

 ![](https://github.com/ykkimhgu/DLIP_doc/assets/84508106/2dd5d517-8785-4ce8-adcc-13b72245d975)

 **You must Read Documentation!!** [link](https://docs.opencv.org/4.9.0/index.html)